KoreanTUG/lshort-ko/README.md

 ## How to build

 - `pygmentize` (python-pygments) is required.
-- `lshort-ko` uses [KoPubWorld](http://www.kopus.org/biz/electronic/font.aspx) font.
-Since the font is not redistributable, the source given here will use Nanum font.
+- `lshort-ko` uses the [KoPubWorld](http://www.kopus.org/biz/electronic/font.aspx) font, but it's not redistributable.
+Instead the Nanum or Un font can be used alternatively.
+Uncomment font setting lines in `kopubworldfonts.sty` to use either one.
+Install the TrueType font to use Nanum.

 ### macOS/Linux